C-Loftus/talon-ai-tools/readme.md

 user.openai_model = "claude-3.7-sonnet"  # or whichever model you installed
 ```

-4. By default, all model interactions will be logged and viewable via `llm logs`.
+4. By default, all model interactions will be logged locally and viewable on your machine via `llm logs`.
 If you prefer, you can disable this with `llm logs off`.

 ### Option 3: Custom Endpoint URL